sidyakina/word-of-wisdom-v2/README.md

 We can also make it more difficult but randomizing `solutionNumberSymbols` in some range instead of predefined number of symbols.
-It won't significantly change solution generation time (for example: 5 symbols takes approximately 0.8s, 20 symbols takes 0.9s), but will increase server string variant number in several times.
+It won't significantly change solution generation time (for example: 5 symbols takes approximately 0.8s, 20 symbols takes 0.9s), but will increase number of server string variants in several times.

 Also, we can randomize `numberLeadingZeros`, but it will affect generation time, so if we request too many zeros, client couldn't make it in time (`READ_SOLUTION_TIMEOUT` can be changed to wait less or more seconds for solution).